arduino/help-center-content/content/Arduino Cloud/Web Editor/Import-your-sketchbook-and-libraries-to-the-Cloud-Editor.md

 id: 360011890519
 ---

-It is possible to import easily all your sketches and libraries from Arduino IDE (desktop Arduino software) to the Cloud Editor (online version of Arduino IDE) in just a few clicks.
+It is possible to import easily all your sketches and libraries from Arduino IDE (desktop Arduino software) to Arduino Cloud Editor (online version of Arduino IDE) in just a few clicks.
 This comes very handy as all your projects will be saved in Arduino Cloud and are accessible from any computer.

-In addition, the Cloud Editor allows you to import sketches and files in the following formats:
+In addition, Arduino Cloud Editor allows you to import sketches and files in the following formats:

 * Single sketches in `.ino`, `.pde` and `.zip` format.
 * Libraries in `.zip` format.